Doing big things that matter …

 ARCHI MAGAZINE: MATERIA’s Building Reality Workshop 2016

-Alberto Pottenghi summarises the lessons learnts by students during the Universita’ della Svizzera Italiana’s workshop in collaboration with Atelier Francis Kere and MATERIA by our project Benga Riverside (see more in the project page)
+Architect Alberto Pottenghi summarises the lessons learnts by students during the Universita’ della Svizzera Italiana’s workshop in collaboration with Atelier Francis Kere and MATERIA by our project Benga Riverside (see more in the project page)

-Article can be found here: ARCHI Magazine article – MATERIA Atelier Kere workshop 2016
+The article can be found here: ARCHI Magazine article – MATERIA Atelier Kere workshop 2016

 MATERIA’s Construction Manual – on the Ground